yyyuechen/Microbiome-Omics-Pipeline/README.md

 Remove ribosomal RNA (rRNA) reads from metatranscriptomic datasets to retain only protein-coding transcripts for functional and expression analysis.

-### 3)Estimate average coverage for metagenomic datasets
+### 3)Estimate average coverage for metatranscriptomic datasets

-Check if sequencing depth is sufficient to recover most genomes
+Evaluate whether sequencing depth is sufficient to capture the biodiversity signal of the transcriptionally active community.

 ### 4)Quick taxonomic assignment